lucanoahcaprez/BFH-Political-Representation-Dashboard/README.md

 This project uses data from the [Swissvotes dataset](https://swissvotes.ch/page/dataset), which is licensed under the **Creative Commons Attribution 4.0 International (CC BY 4.0)** license.
 **Source:** Swissvotes (2024), Année Politique Suisse, University of Bern.
-This dataset is regularly updated via automated fetches.
-For the most recent access date, refer to the backend logs or commit history.
+This dataset is regularly accessed via automated fetches.
+For the most recent access date, refer to the backend logs.